Bitcoin falls below $50,000, hits lowest since mid-February

-NEW YORK, Feb 22 (Reuters) - Bitcoin dropped below $50,000 on Monday, hitting its lowest level since mid-February, as investors worried that its price may have gotten too high, too fast.
+NEW YORK (Reuters) - Bitcoin dropped below $50,000 on Monday, hitting its lowest level since mid-February, as investors worried that its price may have gotten too high, too fast.

 The world’s largest cryptocurrency in terms of volume fell to as low as $47,400, its weakest in one week.
 At one point, it lost nearly 17% of its value, or about $160 billion from its total market capitalization.